barshat7/spacecat-audit-worker/README.md

 ## How it Works

 The project is deployed as an AWS Lambda function triggered by an SQS message.
-The message contains the URL of the page to scrape and additional metadata required for processing.
+The message contains an Array of URLs to scrape and additional metadata required for processing.
 The function uses a headless Chromium browser to scrape the content, leveraging Puppeteer to interact with the browser.
 Puppeteer uses the `puppeteer-extra-plugin-stealth` plugin to avoid bot detection by websites.
 The content is then processed by specific handlers, which encapsulate the logic for different types of tasks, and stored in a JSON file on an S3 bucket.

+The Chromium browser launched by Puppeteer creates a user profile and core dumps in the `/tmp` directory of the Lambda function.
+With each Request, these files grow in size and can cause the function to run out of disk space.
+To prevent this, the function is configured to clear these files and restart the browser if the disk space is exceeded.
+Sometimes when the disk space is exceeded, the browser can become unresponsive.
+In this case the browser is killed and the scrape of the page will be retried.

 ### Incoming SQS Message Format

-The SQS message that triggers the AWS Lambda function must adhere to the following JSON structure:
+The SQS message that triggers the AWS Lambda function must adhere to the following JSON structure.

+The URLs Array should not exceed 200-300 URLs per message, otherwise the Lambda function will time out.
+If there is a need to scrape more than this number of URLs, the URLs should be split into multiple messages, to trigger multiple Lambda function invocations simultaneously.

 ```json
 {